 With the latest release of the Arduino IDE there is a conflicting library that renders this tutorial void.
 If you'd still like to use this tutorial delete the file called "RobotIRemote".
 This file will be in the Arduino program.

 This library is for a specific robot shield that Arduino/venders sell.
 Unless you intend on buying that shield you can delete that folder and continue with this set of instructions.
+You can always download it again later!

 Step 1: Ingredients: